October 05, 2021 1 Comment

 Fire prevention is serious stuff.
 Often, all it takes is a little forethought and some advance planning to prevent a disaster altogether.
 This year the National Fire Prevention Association’s theme of the week is “Learn the Sounds of Fire Safety.”

 Don’t get too attached to your smoke alarm.
 You’re going to need a lot of them.
 One for every room in your home.
 And make sure you and all your smoke alarms and smoke detectors know right from the start that you’re not looking for a lifetime commitment here.
 Keep it casual, right?
-Ten years, maybe less, and you’re moving on from all of them.
+Five years, maybe less, and you’re moving on from all of them.
 Refer to the manufacturer’s recommendations to be sure.

 You’ve got to know the signs, which in this case are sounds.
 These are the important ones to know.
 It's best to check the back of your smoke alarms and smoke detectors to see what the chirps mean.
 If you can't find it there, refer to the manufacture for more information.